2018 in Review

 Pick of the year

 Looking back over 2018, there are some photos that stand out for one reason or another...
-I’ve loved every photoshoot I’ve had the pleasure of doing this year, but there are a few individual photographs that stick out in my memory for a particular reason.
+I’ve loved every dog photography session I’ve had the pleasure of doing this year, but there are a few individual photographs that stick out in my memory for a particular reason.

 Sometimes it’s catching just the right expression, sometimes it’s achieving a first (like getting a dog, two cats and cockatiel in one photo!), sometimes it’s a technical thing where I nailed a new technique and last but not least sometimes it’s the reaction of the client when they saw their photos...

-If you’d like to book a pet photoshoot, get in touch on 07800 877932 or use the Enquire form on the home page.
+If you’d like to book a dog photo session experience, get in touch by calling 07800 877932 or clicking the button below.

 Now taking bookings for February and March.